 The ESFAS response time is defined as the interval required for the ESF sequence to be initiated subsequent to the point in time that the appropriate variable(s) exceed set points.
 The ESF sequence is initiated by the output of the ESFAS, which is by the operation of the dry contacts of the slave relays (600 series relays) in the output cabinets of the SSPS.
-The list of response times which follows, includes the interval of time which will elapse between the time the parameter, as sensed by the sensor, exceeds the safety set point and the time the SSPS slave relay dry contacts are These values are maximum allowable values operated. consistent with the safety analyses and the Licensing Requirements Manual and are systematically verified during plant preoperational start-up tests.
-For the overall ESF response time, refer to Table 3.3.2-1 of the Licensing | Requirements Manual.
+The list of response times which follows, includes the interval of time which will elapse between the time the parameter, as sensed by the sensor, exceeds the safety set point and the time the SSPS slave relay dry contacts are operated.
+These values are maximum allowable values consistent with the safety analyses and the Licensing Requirements Manual and are systematically verified during plant preoperational start-up tests.
+For the overall ESF response time, refer to Table 3.3.2-1 of the a.
+Typical maximum allowable time delays in generating the actuation signal for loss-of-coolant accident (LOCA) protection are:

+Licensing Requirements Manual.
 In a similar manner for the overall RTS instrumentation response time, refer to Table 3.3.1-1 of the Licensing Requirements Manual.